Captain-AJ/LIFE.EXE/README.md

-# 🏆 LIFE.EXE — Real Life Achievement Tracker
+# 🏆 LIFE.EXE — Real Life Achievement Tracker Made With Claude.ai

 **Gamify your existence.
 Track your journey.
 Level up for real.**